Russia in the European energy sector: Natural gas deliveries

 In 2021, 45% of the European Union's natural gas total imports originated in Russia.
 As of 2009, Russian natural gas was delivered to Europe through 12 pipelines, of which three were direct pipelines (to Finland, Estonia and Latvia), four through Belarus (to Lithuania and Poland) and five through Ukraine (to Slovakia, Romania, Hungary and Poland).
 In 2011, an additional pipeline, Nord Stream 1 (directly to Germany through the Baltic Sea), opened.

 The largest importers of Russian gas in the European Union are Germany and Italy, accounting together for almost half of the EU's gas imports from Russia.
 Other larger Russian gas importers in the European Union are France, Hungary, the Czech Republic, Poland, Austria and Slovakia.
 The largest non-EU importers of Russian natural gas are Turkey and Belarus.

 In 2017 Russia became one of the main liquefied natural gas (LNG) suppliers to Europe, mostly from Yamal LNG which started operations in 2017, in addition to pipeline supplies.
 In 2018 about 6% of Russian gas supply to Europe was as LNG.

 In response to Russian military buildup and recognition of Ukrainian separatists, Germany cancelled opening of the Nord Stream 2 in February 2022.
-The 2022 Russian invasion of Ukraine prompted Western sanctions, leading to a currency crisis in Russia.
+The 2022 Russian invasion of Ukraine prompted international sanctions, leading to a currency crisis in Russia.
 The 2022 Russia–European Union gas dispute broke out in April, with Russia demanding to be paid in Russian rubles and cutting off natural gas deliveries to Poland and Bulgaria when those countries refused to allow alteration of gas contracts.